whitneyburton/portfolios/students/1705-back/eddie-rose/20170705-Eddie-Rose-m1.md

 * [GitHub URL](https://github.com/DesTodo/night_writer)
 * [Original Assignment](http://backend.turing.io/module1/projects/night_writer)

-Create a program that creates English to Braille and back again
+Create a program that translates English to Braille and back again

 Translates from English to Braille and back
 Lines are truncated to 80 for up to 160 characters